 A little more than three years after the Lidice Massacre, on the other side of the world, another civilian community faced the wrath of war.
 At 8:15 a.m. on August 6, 1945, an atomic bomb named Little Boy drifted out of an American B-29 bomber and plummeted towards the Japanese city of Hiroshima.
 At an altitude of about 1,900 feet, the bomb detonated with a blast equivalent to 15 kilotons of TNT.

-On the ground, Reverend Kiyoshi Tanimoto, pastor of the Hiroshima Methodist Church, was preparing to unload a cart full of items he had evacuated from his church.
+Down below, Reverend Kiyoshi Tanimoto, pastor of the Hiroshima Methodist Church, was preparing to unload a cart full of items he had evacuated from his church.
 Tanimoto had pushed the cart from his church in the city out to the western suburb of Koi, where a wealthy businessman had agreed to keep the church’s bibles and hymnals safe from the American firebombings that had been striking Japanese cities with increasing regularity.
 Tanimoto had just reached the house when he saw a flash of light emanate from the city two miles away.
 Instinctively, he threw himself face down between two large rocks just before an immense shockwave sent debris flying all around him.
 When the commotion subsided, he raised his head to see that the businessman’s house had collapsed.

 The pastor ran to a hill that overlooked the city, expecting to see a portion of it on fire.
 Instead, he saw that the entire city had been destroyed.
 “On the ground,” wrote historian J. Samuel Walker, “the bomb produced a ghastly scene of ruin, desolation and, human suffering. …Within a radius of a half mile or so, the force of the blast killed virtually everybody instantaneously.”
 Further away from the blast, Walker continued,